AdobeDocs/experience-manager-64.en/help/communities/using/search-implementation.md

 When adding custom properties, in order for those properties to be visible to sorts and searches created with the [UGC search API](#ugc-search-api), it is *required *to add a suffix to the property name.

-The suffix is for query languages which use a schema :
+The suffix is for query languages which use a schema:

 * it identifies the property as searchable
 * it identifies the data type